 Religious Education Vision

-At St. Cecilia’s Catholic Junior School community, we use Jesus as our role model and everything we do centres around our Mission statement that: ‘Rooted in Gospel values we live together, learn together and love together.’
+At St. Cecilia’s Catholic School community, we use Jesus as our role model and everything we do centres around our Mission statement that: ‘Rooted in Gospel values we live together, learn together and love together.’

 Religious Education is the core subject which is central to the life of Our Catholic School.
 We support every member of our community in their journey in faith.
 We strive to create an environment which reflects our values and Christian ethos and sense of community in everything we do.